Bastian Schweinsteiger: Euro 2004

-2006 FIFA World Cup
+2005 FIFA Confederations Cup and 2006 FIFA World Cup

 He scored his first two international goals on 8 June 2005 against Russia and scored his first goal in a competitive match against Tunisia on 18 June 2005 at the Confederations Cup in Germany.
 He was called up to the 2006 FIFA World Cup on home soil and shot into prominence at the tournament with his two brilliant long-range strikes in the third-place match against Portugal, which won him the Man of the Match award.
-The match ended 3–1 with the 21-year-old nearly claiming a hat-trick but his deflected free kick was credited as an own-goal to Armando Petit.
+The match ended 3–1 with the 21-year-old nearly claiming a hat-trick but his deflected free kick was credited as an own goal to Armando Petit.

-At the age of 22, he had already played 41 matches for the German national team, a record for any German player at the time.
-This record was soon broken, however, by Lukas Podolski who was capped 44 times at the age of 22.
-At the same age, Lothar Matthäus (the German all-time record holder with 150 caps) had only played 13 times for the German national team.

 Euro 2008

-During Euro 2008 qualifiers, he scored two goals en route to a record 13–0 win over San Marino in San Marino.
+During Euro 2008 qualifiers, Schweinsteiger scored two goals en route to a record 13–0 win over San Marino in San Marino.
 He scored the third goal in Germany's 4–1 win over Slovakia in Bratislava.

 Schweinsteiger lost his place in the starting 11 when Germany manager Joachim Löw moved striker Lukas Podolski to Schweinsteiger's usual position on the left wing to accommodate the strike partnership of Miroslav Klose and Mario Gómez, and he made two substitute appearances in the group stage.
 In the second match against Croatia, he was shown a straight red card for reacting to a challenge from Jerko Leko as Germany succumbed to a shock 2–1 defeat.
 After serving his suspension by missing the game against Austria, he returned to the starting line-up in the quarterfinal against Portugal, as Löw reverted to the old 4–4–2 formation when Gómez was benched after failing to make an impression.
 Once again he was instrumental in Germany's 3–2 win, scoring one goal and setting up the other two.
 He also scored his country's first goal in the 3–2 semifinal victory against Turkey.
 He captained the team for the first time in a friendly against the United Arab Emirates.